FilecoinFoundationWeb/FF-Site/cms/blog/ai-data-verifiability-and-decentralized-storage-a-recap-from-fil-vegas.md

 Businesses are thinking about how to preserve and prove the integrity of the datasets underlying their AI models.
 Decentralized storage provides a reliable solution for the massive datasets that are the backbone of these networks, offering unparalleled resilience, scale, and savings.

-Keynote addresses from [ Scale AI’s Vijay Karunamurthy](https://www.youtube.com/watch?v=IPh4sxBfk_E), [AI Guardian’s Chris Hackney,](https://www.youtube.com/watch?v=VDJkwH-EjVU&list=PLp3zrT1ewY0l6mwL6ymdwHapRHmSbbVAO&index=2&t=25s) and AMD’s Jörg Roskowetz explored emerging trends and challenges for AI innovation and set the stage for how Filecoin will play a major role in AI’s rapid growth.
+Keynote addresses from [ Scale AI’s Vijay Karunamurthy](https://www.youtube.com/watch?v=IPh4sxBfk_E), [AI Guardian’s Chris Hackney,](https://www.youtube.com/watch?v=VDJkwH-EjVU&list=PLp3zrT1ewY0l6mwL6ymdwHapRHmSbbVAO&index=2&t=25s) and [AMD’s Jörg Roskowetz](https://youtu.be/V_EEPRHmy_8) explored emerging trends and challenges for AI innovation and set the stage for how Filecoin will play a major role in AI’s rapid growth.

 ![](/assets/images/vlc_0265_day_2.jpg)

-We also heard from Kyle Samani and Mark Yusko on new avenues for growth across the Filecoinecosystem.
+We also heard from Kyle Samani and Mark Yusko on new avenues for growth across the Filecoin ecosystem.
 “The people here are the ones with incredible conviction and incredible passion, and I had some of the best conversations I've had in a long time,” Yusko said.
 “These are people building real tech with real solutions.”

 [Watch the talks.](https://www.youtube.com/playlist?list=PLp3zrT1ewY0l6mwL6ymdwHapRHmSbbVAO)